 - “A penny-per-ounce excise tax could reduce consumption of sugared beverages by more than 10%.
 It is difficult to imagine producing behavior change of this magnitude through education alone, even if government devoted massive resources to the task.
 In contrast, a sales tax on sugared drinks would generate considerable revenue, and as with the tax on tobacco, it could become a key tool in efforts to improve health.” - Perspective column in The New England Journal of Medicine, April 30, 2009

 - “The husband looked at the chicken and the wife said, “Guess what?” in words to this effect, “KFC is now free of trans fats.”
 And so, he lets out a yelp of glee and starts gorging on the chicken. …” - Interview with Yale Environment 360, April 8, 2009 (in response to a question about a KFC advertisement)

 - “Could you call it a chemical soup?
 Is it something that should be regulated not by the FDA but, say, by the EPA?” - From a videotaped lecture at the Obesity and Food Addiction Summit on the 56 ingredients, many of them chemical, found in Pop Tarts.
 April 24, 2009

 - “Similar to a virus without natural enemies, our lifestyle of abundant food and inactivity faces little opposition.” - From the opening chapter of Food Fight, a book he coauthored in 2004

 - “Since the Government controls cigarette and alcohol advertising aimed at children, a similar rationale should apply to unhealthy foods.
 Children can’t make mature decisions in the face of clever commercials and should not be inundated with temptations to eat some of the most processed, calorie-rich, fat-laden food on the planet.” - New York Times Op-Ed, December 15, 1994

-This Article was submitted by Denise L Meyer, on Thursday, April 18, 2013.
+This article was submitted by Denise L Meyer on April 18, 2013.